"Downtown, where all the lights are bright."

 Like I said, I love downtown, but I’m, at a loss to figure out why you’d want to build another one.
 There are drawbacks: no parking, limited space to build, traffic congestion, etc. To offset these, are there advantages?

 I can think of one: limited sprawl.
 I get tired of driving further and further into the country and still not getting away from unspeakably boring strip malls and their gaping, optimistic parking lots.
 They have no character, no soul.
 Downtown areas have at least somewhat interesting architecture and they’re more respectful of space.

 But that one advantage has a mountain of drawbacks to scale before I can say that we should create a new downtown for reasons other than urban sentiment.

 We have downtown areas today because they’ve been around for years.
 They were created back in the Industrial Revolution because communication and transportation were limited, so the businesses of a city needed to be close together.
 But with communication today, we don’t need to be in the same country to work together, much less the same city block.

-In searching for the value of downtown, I stumbled across a paper called (wait for it) “The Value of Downtown (pdf).”
+In searching for the value of downtown, I stumbled across a paper called (wait for it) “The Value of Downtown (PDF) (pdf).”
 It was written by Todd Litman from the Victoria Transport Policy Institute in British Columbia.
 While it’s not an in-depth study, he summarizes some good points: